SaxWale/Flash-Chat/README.md

 * Learn about Swift loops and create animations using loops.
 * Learn about the App Lifecycle and how to use viewWillAppear or viewWillDisappear.
 * How to create direct Segues for navigation.

+* NOTE: Google-Service.plist file was removed for safety measures.